JuliaData/TypedTables.jl/README.md

 Feel free to skip this section, since the details are not necessarily important for usage.

-TODO
+This package makes extensive use of Julia's type system to annotate a collection with field names and types.
+Currently, the most basic unit is the `Field`, which is an *instance* of the singleton type `Field{:name, Type}()`, and will appear to the user at the REPL in a Julia-like form `name::Type`.

+Collections of `Field`s are also a unique type, stored as another singleton type `FieldIndex{(Field1,...)}()`.
+They appear on the REPL like a tuple a fields.

+`Column`s and `Cell`s are themselves annotated by a `Field`, for instance `@cell(A::Int=1)` generates `Cell{Field{:A,Int},Int}(1)`.
+Note the additional element type given in the type parameters (this may change in the future).
+Similarly, `@column(A::Int=[1,2,3])` will generate `Column{Field{:A,Int},Int,Vector{Int}}(1)`.
+This has a third parameter defining the storage type - `Column`s can also accept any storage container other than `Vector`, and will intelligently default to `NullableVector` when it is constructed from a field with `Nullable` elements.

+On the other hand, `Row`s and `Table`s are annotated by a `FieldIndex`.
+The element type of a `Row` is a `Tuple{}` of the elements of the individual fields.
+For `Table`, different storage containers can be used for different fields.
+Care must be taken that each storage container supports the methods of access (e.g. iteration via `start`/`next`/`done`, or direct access via `getindex`) that you will use to access the `Table`, since they will be broadcast across the columns.

-## Relational algebra and `join`
+## Relational algebra

 The relational algebra consists of a closed set of operations on `Table`s that return a `Table`.

-TODO

-## Functions

-A range of functions to manipulate data in `Table`s, including those present in DataFrames.jl.
+### Selecting columns (*projection*)

+Indexing a table with a `FieldIndex` will result in a smaller table.
+This is implemented by copying the *reference* to the associated storage containers, so it constitutes a lightweight view.
+Care must be taken not to e.g. not change the number of rows in a subtable, if you want to continue to use the parent table (of course, `copy` and `deepcopy` are defined to help with this situation).

+### Selecting rows (*selection*)

+Currently, one should create their own function to iterate over rows and selecting the ones you wish to keep.

+Convenience functions may be considered in the future.
+Depending on the situation, users may want to create an entirely new table, or simply a `Vector{Bool}` index of the relevant rows as a sort-of view.

+### Concatenation

+`Cell`s, `Row`s, `Column`s and `Table`s can all be concatenated with the
+appropriate `hcat` or `vcat` command.

+### Renaming

+Field names may be modified with the `rename` function:

+    rename(table, old_field, new_field) # rename a single field
+    rename(table, old_index, new_index) # rename one or more fields
+    rename(table, new_index)            # rename all fields (in order)

+However, the new field(s) must have the same type as the previous.

+### Joins

+Two tables can be joined with the syntax

+    join(table, table2, [jointype])

+The default (and currently only) type of join supported is the natural inner join, parameterized by the singleton `InnerJoin()`.
+In the future, more types of joins will be implemented and a convenient framework for users to implement their own join tests, etc will be included.

 ## Roadmap

 - [x] Unit tests
+- [x] `join` for natural, inner joins
-- [ ] `join` and the multiple types of joins
+- [ ] other types of joins
 - [ ] Convenience functions for data manipulations, like `unique!`
-- [ ] Conditional searches
+- [ ] Conditional searches (selection)
-- [ ] More support for views
+- [ ] More support for views and `sub`
-- [ ] Some way of interacting with SQL-formatted queries and other JuliaStats formalisms (maybe)
+- [ ] Some way of interacting with SQL-formatted queries and other JuliaStats formalisms (maybe?)
-- [ ] Remove dependence on generated functions via trait-based metaprogramming (possibly quite hard)
+- [ ] Remove dependence on generated functions via trait-based metaprogramming (probably requires Julia 0.5 `@pure` functions)